If you are planning on hiring a crane to do some on site lifting it is important you are aware of the legal requirements of safely operating cranes.

 The British Standard BS 7121 Part 1 2006 sets out the standard for managing lifting operations on construction jobs.

 The law and standard asserts that the lifting job should be properly planned by a competent person.
 Risk assessments should be carried out.
 The hazards specific to that job and site should be identified and control measure should be put in place and acted upon.
 It isn’t enough to just state a control method-the hazard must be demonstrably controlled.

-The plan should also identify resources and procedures required to ensure the lift is safe, as well as recognising responsible people.
-It should also include plans to ensure the equipment remains in safe and proper working order through out the lift.
+The plan should also identify the resources and procedures required to ensure the lift is safe, as well as recognising responsible people.
+It should also include plans to ensure the equipment remains in safe and proper working order throughout the lift.